bocchino/AppleCore/Common/README.md

 Issuing make does the following:

-1. Compiles ac to a new directory avm, using the definitions given in the files listed in ACC-DECLS.
+1. Compiles ac to a new directory avm, reading definitions from the files listed in ACC-DECLS.

 2. Compiles avm to a new directroy obj.
 The AppleCore libraries and runtime are automatically made available during this step.